Davej66/dfg/README.md

 #### Facilities
 ![image](https://user-images.githubusercontent.com/85559896/126045303-4c12bd60-e668-401d-b30a-9aa700c3ff60.png)

 A header is above two columns, in column one (col-md-8) and the column two Col-md-4).
-In column is the text detailing the gyms eqipment and facilities, with images supporting this text in column 2.
+In column is the text detailing the gyms equipment and facilities, with images supporting this text in column 2.

 #### Contact Us
 ![image](https://user-images.githubusercontent.com/85559896/126045358-361d1f18-6840-4b74-a840-54d9dcd8e508.png)